8 things to check before you sign your tenancy agreement

 Understanding the small print

-Contracts are generally long and boring things that can make even your dissertation look appealing.
+Contracts are generally long and boring things that can make even your longest essays look appealing.

 • Check the start date and end date (you'd be surprised...)